 Option 1: Generate one file for each location.
 If you have ten stores, you will generate ten files.
-Each file should contain the two columns described above: UPC, quantity.
+Each file should contain the two columns described above: UPC, quantity, price(optional).
 Simply let us know which file name is for which location.

 Option 2: Generate a single “master” inventory file for all locations.
-To do this, your file will be three columns: UPC, Quantity, and Store ID.
+To do this, your file will be three (or four) columns: UPC, Quantity, Price(Optional) and Store ID.

 In this example, a retailer has three locations, and their IDs are 101, 102, and 103.
 Column C tells Locally which store to apply each UPC’s availability to.
 The location ID can be anything; let us know which ID corresponds to which location.